 - Measuring value & contribution of price analytics

-- Price impact on brand equity
+- Pricing and promotion impact on brand equity

 For a complete program schedule download the agenda.